jleboube/weekly-picks/README.md

 - User registration and login
 - The ability for users to choose winners for football games
 - The ability to edit and save picks
+- The ability to show team logo with team name
 - Basic session management for authentication
 - Leaderboard with scores for each user
 - Admin functionality to set scores and mark game winners